 “The meal plan you need to finally lose those 10 pounds”

+These are all examples of the toxic fitness culture I'm actively working to change.
+And honestly?
 This kind of “get your shit together” inspo has never worked for me.
 I guess it’s working for somebody, or these businesses would be failing, but it has the opposite effect on me.

 When you tell me, “no excuses,” I feel defensive.